bitsbakery/callme/readme.md

 ## Singlecast delegates

-*`CallMe` has extensive functional tests where there are many examples covering all supported overloads and features.*
+*`CallMe` has extensive functional tests with many examples covering all supported overloads and features.*

 There are two kinds of singlecast delegates, `Delegate<...>` and `OwningDelegate<...>`.

-Delegates are called using `operator()` or `invoke(...)` member functions.
+Delegates are called using the `operator()` or `invoke(...)` member functions.
 Both functions are identical.

 `Delegate<...>` does not own target callables and references them through pointers. `Delegate<...>` is in the same category as `function_ref` from proposal p0792.
 When working with `Delegate<...>`, you have to make sure that all referenced targets are valid/alive for as long as you need to call them through `Delegate<...>`.